Policy Language Edit

 NameTypeDescription

-scopestring; one of package, rule, document, subpackagesThe scope on which the schemas annotation is applied.
+scopestring; one of package, rule, document, subpackagesThe scope for which the metadata applies.
 Read more here.

 titlestringA human-readable name for the annotation target.
 Read more here.